BASES - Baseball And Softball Essential Skills TRAINING FACILITY

 A week after returning home from camp, Nina accepted a position as a Health and Physical Education teacher at Caroline Middle School in Milford, VA for the 2010-2011 school year.
 While teaching in Virginia, Nina took the position as JV Head Coach at Caroline High School.
 Following the end of the school year, she returned home where she plans to coach and teach in the Anne Arundel County School system.

 Starting the summer of 2011, Nina went back to Broadneck High School to coach their softball camp.
 During the spring 2012 season she joined the BHS staff as JV assistant coach, also working with varsity during the playoffs.
+She obtained the position as Varsity Softball Head Coach this past year and is preparing for her first season in that role.

 My Most Memorable Coaching Experience